Stone County is named for William Stone, who was a pioneer and a judge of Taney County.

 Contractor: Pauley Construction Company of Springfield.

 Description: The building faces east and is a three story red colored brick, stone and concrete structure.
-The building is 65 feet by 75 feet.
+The building is located on the landscaped grounds of the Courthouse Square in the center of Galena and is 65 feet by 75 feet.
 The east front has a canopy over the first story entrance.
-Above are two columns rising from the second story to the top of the third story.
+Above are two Doric columns rising from the second story to the top of the third story.
 A horizontal band runs below the second story windows.
 A cornice runs below the flat roof line.
+The interior has a transverse hall plan at ground level which centers on a stairwell aligned on the structures north-south axis.
+Trim, consisting of dark-stained and varnished wooden baseboards, handrails, chair-rails and door and window surrounds, defines corners and wall surfaces.
+The courtroom is located on the third story.
 The building was renovated in 1984.
 The architect was Saul A Nuccitelli, Inc. and the contractor was Hoke Brothers Construction Company, Inc.

 County Judicial Center – Galena